jaewan/Djinn/OSDI_Evaluation/ablation/README.md

 **Our Response**: These four ablations provide factor analysis:
 - Ablation 1 proves the framework layer has acceptable overhead
-- Ablation 2 decomposes memory gains (60% arenas, 40% scheduling)
+- Ablation 2 shows arena allocation cost is negligible and scales linearly across sizes
-- Ablation 3 proves the cache is mandatory for performance
+- Ablation 3 proves the cache is mandatory for performance (cold vs warm gap)
 - Ablation 4 proves signals are necessary for high density

 ---